mnbroatch/bondage.js/README.md

   - Explicit typing is ignored.
   - Type safety is not enforced.

+- File system operations (like reading from a file) are left to the user, and dialogues should be supplied as a text string or json format.

 - Unary minus does not work in front of parens: (-2) works but -(2 + 2) does not.
   - use (0 - (2 + 2)) instead